bobdavies2000/OpenCVB/README.md

 -   StructuredDepth shows promise as a path to exploiting structured light technology.
 -   PythonDebug project is now integrated into the OpenCVB.sln.
 Python debugging is easier.

-# Recent Changes – February 2021
+# 2021 February - Recent Changes

 -   Over 900 algorithms – almost all less than a page of code
 -   New pixel viewer to inspect image pixels in 8UC1, 8UC3, 32F, and 32FC3 formats